 There are severe penalties, including imprisonment, for domestic violence, psychological abuse, and non-payment of child support.

-Arrest Notification: Nicaraguan authorities frequently do not notify the Embassy when a U.S. citizen has been detained, especially if the arrestee has dual nationality.
-The Government of Nicaragua does not consider U.S. citizens born in Puerto Rico to be U.S. citizens.
-If you are detained, ask police or prison officials and friends or family to notify the U.S. Embassy immediately.
-After we learn of an arrest, it may be several days or weeks before the Government of Nicaragua permits us to visit.
+Arrest Notification: Nicaraguan authorities may not notify the Embassy when a U.S. citizen has been detained, especially if the arrestee has dual nationality.
+If you are detained, ask police or prison officials and friends or family to notify the U.S. Embassy.
+After the Embassy learns of an arrest, it may be several days or weeks before the Government of Nicaragua permits a consular official to visit.
+In the case of dual U.S.-Nicaraguan nationals, the U.S. Embassy may be denied consular access.
 See our webpage for further information.

 Purchasing Property: Exercise extreme caution before investing in property.
-U.S. citizens have been arrested or threatened with violence as a result of property disputes.
+Armed individuals have taken over privately owned land.
+U.S. citizens have been arrested or threatened over property disputes.
 See our website for more information.

-Beach Safety: Exercise caution at the beach; U.S. citizens have drowned in Nicaraguan lagoons and lakes and off the coasts.
-Warning signs are not posted, and lifeguards and rescue equipment are not readily available.
+Beach Safety: Exercise caution at the beach.
+U.S. citizens have drowned at Nicaraguan beaches, lagoons, and lakes.
+Warning signs are not posted.
+Lifeguards and rescue equipment are not normally available.

 Hiking in volcanic or remote areas is dangerous.
-Wear appropriate clothing and footwear and carry sufficient food, water, and communication equipment.
+Wear appropriate clothing and footwear.
+Carry sufficient food, water, and communication equipment.
 If you travel to remote areas, hire a reputable local guide.
-Nicaraguan law requires tourists have a local guide for several volcanoes, including Volcan Maderas and Volcan Concepcion on Ometepe Island.
+Nicaraguan law requires tourists hire a local guide for several volcanoes, including the two volcanoes on Ometepe Island (Maderas and Concepcion).

 Disaster Preparedness: Nicaragua is prone to earthquakes, hurricanes, floods, and volcanic eruptions.
-If you are at a beach area when an earthquake occurs, move swiftly to higher ground (when safe to do so) to avoid any possible tsunami.
+If you are at a coastal area when an earthquake occurs, move swiftly to higher ground (when safe to do so) to avoid possible tsunamis.

-Customs Regulations: U.S. citizens should contract well in advance of their visit with a recognized local customs broker for assistance; the Embassy is unable to assist with the customs or import process.
+Customs Regulations: U.S. citizens planning to import items should contract a recognized local customs broker for assistance well in advance of their visit.
+The Embassy is unable to assist with the customs or import process.

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Nicaragua.
-While violence against LGBTI travelers is not common, widespread societal discrimination exists.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.
+LGBTI Travelers: There are no legal restrictions on same-sex relations or the organization of LGBTI events in Nicaragua.
+While violence against LGBTI travelers is uncommon, widespread discrimination exists.
+See our LGBTI Travel Information page and the Department of State's Human Rights report for further details.

-Travelers Who Require Accessibility Assistance: There is limited or no accessibility on public transportation, including few sidewalks and road crossings.
+Travelers Who Require Accessibility Assistance: There is limited or no accessibility assistance for public transportation and in many public areas.
+There are few sidewalks and pedestrian road crossings.

-Nicaraguan law prohibits discrimination against persons with physical and mental disabilities, but in practice, such discrimination is widespread in employment, education, access to health care, and the provision of state services.
+While Nicaraguan law prohibits discrimination against persons with physical and mental disabilities, in practice such discrimination is widespread in employment, education, access to health care, and the provision of state services.

 Women Travelers: See our travel tips for Women Travelers.

-Road Conditions and Safety: Many roads have potholes, and are poorly lit, narrow, and/or lack shoulders, and further damage occurs during the rainy season.
-Oxcarts, livestock, and pedestrians running across traffic are common, even on major roads.
+Road Conditions and Safety: Main roads between major cities are generally paved and in good condition.
+Other roads may have potholes, be poorly lit, be narrow, and lack shoulders.
+Speed bumps are often poorly marked.
+During the rainy season, roads may become flooded or have additional damage.
+Horse carts, livestock, and pedestrians crossing roads in front of oncoming traffic are common, even on major roads in the main cities.
 Most roads on the Caribbean Coast are unpaved.
-Road signs throughout the country are poor-to-non-existent.
+Road signs throughout the country are limited or non-existent.
 Road travel after dark is hazardous in all areas.
-Carry a cellular phone in case of emergency, and do not drive outside urban areas after dark.
+Carry a cellphone in case of emergency.
+Do not drive outside urban areas after dark.

-Traffic Laws: If you are involved in a traffic accident, wait for police to arrive and follow their instructions.
-Do not move your vehicle, unless a police officer tells you to do so, or you will be legally liable for the accident, whether or not you caused it.
+Traffic Laws: If you are involved in a traffic accident, you must wait for the police and insurance company representatives to arrive before you move your vehicle.
+However, especially during overnight hours, police and insurance companies may not respond.
+Do not move your vehicle, unless a police officer tells you to do so, or you will be legally liable for the accident.

 Nicaraguan law requires that police take a driver into custody for:

 The minimum detention period is 48 hours.
-In fatal accidents, drivers are held until they reach an agreement with the victim’s family.
+In fatal accidents, drivers are held until they reach a legal settlement with the victim’s family.